 Bodmin Moor is also within easy reach.
 With it’s stunning scenery and wildlife and you can’t go wrong wherever you go on the moor, and there are plenty of choices, keep an eye out for the mythical Beast of Bodmin!

-There are lovely walks around the country lanes (no car required) and agricultural fields near Coombe Farm, and a couple of mapped circular walks (see the cottage info packs) around Trewen, one passing through the farm itself.
+There are lovely walks around the country lanes (no car required) and agricultural fields near Coombe Farm, and a couple of mapped circular walks (ask at the farmhouse for a map) around Trewen, one passing through the farm itself.
 Take your dog!